MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/introduction.md

 # Introduction to SharePoint and OneDrive in Microsoft 365

-SharePoint and OneDrive in Microsoft 365 are cloud-based services that helps organizations share and manage content, knowledge, and applications to:
+SharePoint and OneDrive in Microsoft 365 are cloud-based services that help organizations share and manage content, knowledge, and applications to:

 - Empower teamwork
 - Quickly find information